 Special Employer Incentives Program (SEI)

-The VA put together this program that is mutually beneficial to veterans and employers that hire veterans by paying employers about 6 months of 50 percent reimbursement of veteran’s salary, and covering costs of tools, equipment, uniforms and supplies at new jobs.
+The VA put together this program as a mutual benefit to veterans and employers that hire veterans.
+The program pays employers about 6 months of 50% reimbursement of veteran’s salary, and covers costs of tools, equipment, uniforms and supplies at new jobs.

 Heroes to Work Here